brianhumphreys/Logistic-Regression-SGD/README.md

 When you run `python test.py` it will tell you your current accuracy on the training and validation set.
 By default these are the same dataset!
 To get a more accurate evaluation you can modify `data.py` to use different training and validation sets by splitting your data.

-### Extract Better Features [20 points]###
+### Extract Better Features ###

 Take a look at the feature extracting code in `extract_features`, and at the raw data in `adult.data`.
 Right now your model is only considering age, education, and one possible marital status.

 Good feature extraction is often the key to making good machine learning models.
 Add more feature extraction rules to help improve your model's performance.
 This is very open ended, be creative and find features that work well with your model.

-### Tune Your Submission [30 points]###
+### Tune Your Model ###

-Tune your `submission` function to train your final model.
+Tune your `model` function to train your final model.
 You should change your feature extraction and training code to produce the best model you can.
 Try different learning rates and regularization parameters, how do they compare?
 Often it is good to start with a high learning rate and decrease it over time, feel free to add this to your training code.

-### Submitting
-1. Print out your "sgd.py" and attach it to your homework  (this is what you should turn in as a hardcopy in class).
-2. Also submit your modified "sgd.py" file to the GauchoSpace.